 pages.
 It does not apply to external pages used for

 BLOB entries.
 The amount of space

 that is reserved may not be exactly as configured, as the

 interpreted as a hint rather than a hard limit.

 Sorted Index Builds and Full-Text Index Support

 Sorted index builds are supported for fulltext indexes.
 Previously, SQL was used to insert entries into a fulltext index.

 For compressed tables, the previous index creation method appended entries to both compressed and uncompressed pages.
 When the modification log (representing free space on the compressed page) became full, the compressed page would be recompressed.
 If compression failed due to a lack of space, the page would be split.
 With sorted index builds, entries are only appended to uncompressed pages.
 When an uncompressed page becomes full, it is compressed.
 Adaptive padding is used to ensure that compression succeeds in most cases, but if compression fails, the page is split and compression is attempted again.
 This process continues until compression is successful.
-For additional information about compression of B-Tree pages, see Section 220.127.116.11, “How Compression Works for InnoDB Tables”.
+For more information about compression of B-Tree pages, see Section 18.104.22.168, “How Compression Works for InnoDB Tables”.

 Sorted index builds may result in optimizer statistics that differ from those generated by the previous method of index creation.
-The difference in statistics, which is not expected to affect workload performance, is due to the different algorithm that is used to populate the index.
+The difference in statistics, which is not expected to affect workload performance, is due to the different algorithm used to populate the index.